top of page

 November 2021 BIORoxx was rewarded the 2nd prize in the business plan competition KUER (Climate, Environment, Energy, Resources).
 KUER is the business plan competition of the NRW Ministry of the Environment

-Last year we were invited by the Kompetenznetzwerk Umweltwirtschaft to represent the state of NRW at the Hannover Messe.
+In 2022 were invited by the Kompetenznetzwerk Umweltwirtschaft to represent the state of NRW at the Hannover Messe.
 Here, our pitch made us the "Winner of the Day" at the Start Up Stage of the Young Tech Enterprises.

 At the TechTour Green in Cologne in September, we became the Award Winner and have now been invited to participate in the TechTour Sustainability in Essen on 23.11.2022.